-In June 1998, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities" (FAS 133).
-The Plan anticipates the adoption of FAS 133 no earlier than the year 2001.
-Management of the Plan is currently evaluating the effects of FAS 133, but because the Plan accountsfor all financial instruments at fair value (or amounts that approximate fair value), the Plan's management does not anticipate that the adoption of the new statement will have a significant effect on the recognized investment income or the net assets available for benefits of the Plan.
+The Plan will adopt Statement of Financial Accounting Standards (SFAS) No. 133, "Accounting for Derivative Instruments and Hedging Activities", as amended, at the beginning of the year 2001.
+Because the Plan accounts for all financial instruments at fair value (or amounts that approximate fair value), the adoption of the new statement will not have a material impact on the recognized investment income or the net assets available for benefits of the Plan.